Mukesh2142006/Multivariate-Linear-Regression/README.md

+## DATE:
-# Implementation of Multivariate Linear Regression
+## EXP NO 10: Implementation of Multivariate Linear Regression
 ## Aim
 To write a python program to implement multivariate linear regression and predict the output.
 ## Equipment’s required: